DistributedClocks/GoVector/README.md

 	Logger:= govec.Initialize("MyProcessName",ShouldYouSeeLoggingOnScreen,ShouldISendVectorClockonWire,Debug)

-- ShouldYouSeeLoggingOnScreen prints whatever is logged by the Library on Standard Output<br>
+- <b>ShouldYouSeeLoggingOnScreen</b> prints whatever is logged by the Library on Standard Output<br>
-- ShouldISendVectorClockonWire should be true if all involved Networked Program are also using this library and false if only you are logging <br>
+- <b>ShouldISendVectorClockonWire</b> should be true if all involved Networked Program are also using this library and false if only you are logging <br>
-- Debug prints extra information on Standard Output<br>
+- <b>Debug</b> prints extra information on Standard Output<br>

 Note : You can pass the Logger variable into a function to call it.